 - the agent has passed the full amount of the repayment on to his client:

-- it will be necessary to check with the processing office whether a form 64-8 is held
+- it will be necessary to check whether a form 64-8 is held

 - we can legitimately recover from the client provided that the agent had authority to accept repayments on behalf of his client

 - if the agent has authority to accept repayment then he will legitimately have accepted for his client and the client should pay